 For BD506, Steiners instructs agriculturalists to ‘gather the little yellow heads of the dandelion‘, let them fade a little, press them together, and sew them up into bovine mesentery.
 The mesentery (the sheath or “skin” that supports and contains the animal’s organs) is said to have ‘a very sensitive influence on life forces’.

 To the rational observer, these are clearly the ramblings of a pseudoscientific quack.
 Steiner himself recognised that his lectures ‘may seem utterly mad‘, pleading with listeners to ‘remember how many things have seemed utterly mad, which have nonetheless been introduced a few years later‘, comparing his mysticism to the construction of mountain railways.
-Absurdity notwithstanding, far from an added extra, Steiner is clear, animal organs are paramount to his preparations functionality, they can essentially be considered the mechanism by which the preparations ‘become effective’.
-It follows that, the use of these preparations thereby necessitates the slaughter of animals, either directly or indirectly.
+Absurdity notwithstanding, far from an added extra, Steiner is clear, animal organs are paramount to his preparations functionality, they can be considered the essential mechanism by which the preparations are ‘effective’.
+It follows that, the formulation of these preparations necessitates the slaughter of animals, either directly or indirectly—given their efficacy depends upon the organ components.
 This is to say that, in the absence of a complete departure from Steiner’s preparations, it is impossible to imagine a scenario in which the slaughter of animals is not a prerequisite to biodynamic agriculture, and thus biodynamic wine.

 The conflict is clear